Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 Tries to convert `val` into a double value.
 If unsucessful, it returns the value in `fallback` instead.

 disable.cost("element") `[era: disable cost type: string]`<br>
 Returns the xp cost of the upgrade that disables the era powers of enemies with element id `element`.
-Returns -1 if outside of Tower Testing or if the upgrade cannot be disabled, it's either already disabled or it's not in the curent region.
+Returns -1 if outside of Tower Testing or if the upgrade cannot be disabled, it's either already disabled or it's not in the current region.

 count("item name", tier) `[factory: item count type: string, type: int]`<br>
 Returns the total amount of items with id `item name` of tier `tier` from the inventory of the factory.